openshift/enhancements/enhancements/machine-api/machine-lifecycle-hooks.md

 A specific point in a machine's reconciliation lifecycle where execution of normal machine-controller behaviour is paused or modified.

+### Creation Phase
+Describes when a machine has been created in the API and will be or is being created in the infrastructure.

 ### Deletion Phase
 Describes when a machine has been marked for deletion but is still present in the API.
 Various actions happen during this phase, such as draining a node,